-Natalia Lopez is the commanding officer of the Phoenix NX-07.
+Natalia Lopez is the commanding officer of the Phoenix NX-08.
 She is known to be brilliant and charming, but irreverent and rarely plays by the rules, a dichotomy which has given her more trouble than it has accolades.
 With her last command, the Sojourner, lost at the Battle of Sol, there have been more than a few grumblings that an officer of Lopez’s calibre and character has been given the prestigious assignment of an NX-class.

 Natalia Lopez was born in a rough part of Mexico City to parents whose busy lifestyles left them with little time to dedicate to the family.
 This left Lopez mostly bringing up herself and, begrudgingly, her younger siblings using mostly her wits.
 As such, when she was offered a scholarship to board at a high-attaining school in Sacramento, California at the age of 14, she took it, leaving her family behind.

 Accustomed to fending for herself, Lopez marched to the beat of her own drum at school and later at the University of Stanford, where she studied astrophysics.
 It was here that she met the brilliant young Juliette Gauthier, the two falling into a whirlwind romance which would mark both their lives.
 Gauthier, however, had aspirations of academia while Lopez had grown tired of only studying the stars, and their conflicting ambitions doomed any commitment in their relationship for the next few years.
-Upon graduation she joined Starfleet, training for a year at STC as a pilot and leaving soon after for the Olympus R&D Facility on Mars.
+Upon graduation she joined Starfleet, training for two years at STC as a pilot and leaving soon after for the Olympus R&D Facility on Mars.